projectceladon/celadon-documentation/source/getting_started/install-run.rst

 Reboot to Android UI
 --------------------

 Once the installation is complete, the device re-boots automatically.
 However, |C| implements the Android `Verified Boot <https://source.android.com/security/verifiedboot/verified-boot>`_ mechanism developed by Google.
-We did not enroll any keys such as other commercial Android products do, so a KernelFlinger warning screen is displayed before showing the traditional Android booting screen.
+We did not enroll any keys such as other commercial Android products do, so a kernelflinger warning screen is displayed before showing the traditional Android booting screen.

 .. figure:: images/kernelflinger.jpg
     :align: center